kuhgeork/COVID19_detection_using_Deep_Learning/README.md

 All weights are initialized from ImageNet dataset.
 Finally, the CNN models are ensembled with weights chosen corresponding to the validation accuracies from the 4 models.
 ## Pre-Trained Models
-The pretrained models can be found at pre-trained moodels folder.
+The pretrained models can be found in the pre-trained models folder.
 ## References

 ```bibtex